 This work represents a first approach into studying joint movement behaviour and strategies in fisheries.
 It highlights the fact that not all trajectories can be considered as independent, an assumption made in most modelling studies (e.g. using state space models; Joo et al. (2013); Gloaguen et al. (2015)).
 Furthermore, it could be appealing to apply this approach to select, from a set of trajectories, those that do not show any partnership at sea.
 This could allow computing Catch per Unit of Effort only drawn from independent fishing operations.
 It could also be used to evaluate potential errors in modelling fleet dynamics.
 For instance, one could fit state-space models using independent tracks on one hand and using all the tracks on the other, and compare the goodness of fit of both models –and simulation results –to evaluate the biases in state estimations linked to the dependence between vessels.

 In this study, we focused on a very specific scale of joint movement, the dyad, defined as a unit composed of fishing trip segments of two vessels occurring at the same time and in a common area.
 Studying the strategies of fleets like the tuna purse-seiners could benefit from the development of methods to identify joint movement at smaller scales (e.g. segments of fishing trips).
+The computation of Prox for each dyad depended on a fixed distance threshold.
+Here, we made an ad hoc choice of the threshold for each fleet.
+This choice is not straightforward; more in-depth studies of dyadic movement should focus on sensitivity analysis and the development of an automatic choice of the threshold.

-In addition, for many fisheries, like the anchovy purse-seine fishery, the characterisation of joint movement in larger groups could help understanding the scales of collective behaviour in the fisheries.
+We consider this work as a first approach to studying partnership at sea, with pelagic pair trawlers’ joint movement as a starting point.
+Future studies could focus on other types of partnership at sea, pairwise or not.
+In many fisheries, like the anchovy purse-seine fishery, the characterisation of joint movement in larger groups could help understanding the scales of collective behaviour in the fisheries.
 Besides joint movement, leader/following dynamics would also be worth exploring (see a brief discussion in Joo et al. (2018)).
 All of these components would help characterising spatial behaviour patterns, but it would not be enough to understand the triggers of these behaviours.
 A next step would be to understand the associations between joint movement (or following movement) and external factors such as the spatial aggregation of the targeted species, the direction of currents, or management and economic policies.
 Ultimately, understanding and modelling fisher movement including its collective components will contribute to better estimations of local exploitation of resources.
 More realistic movement models would allow better simulations of fisher spatial behaviour and effort for different management scenarios, thus improving decisions for management.

 Acknowledgements